pivotal/docs-platform-automation/docs/index.md

 owner: PCF Platform Automation
 ---

-!!! warning
+!!!
+Info
     Platform Automation for Pivotal Cloud Foundry (PCF) is currently in beta.
 For questions and/or to report an issue please contact your primary Pivotal contact.
 See release notes for latest information regarding new features and any breaking changes.

  Platform Automation for PCF provides the building blocks to create a repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.